The importance of staying well hydrated while you are running or engaging in other strenuous physical activity cannot be emphasized enough.

 - Easy to open and close leak-proof cap

 - May not be compatible with older Camelbak backpacks

 - Drinking tube is not insulated

 Top Hydration Bladder for Trail Running

-The Hydrapak also features two FlexGrip handles which make the bladder easy to access and to carry in your pack and which provide you with a secure grip as you are pouring and filling.
-The 36 inch HydraFusion drink tube is flexible, insulated, and well protected in less than ideal conditions, featuring a dirt guard which keeps the bite valve from gathering any dirt.
-The Blaster bite valve is high flow and is self-sealing after each drink; it also features an on off bar which twists smoothly to prevent any leaking when it is not in use.
+The Hydrapak also features two FlexGrip handles to make the bladder easy to access and carry in your pack.
+The 36 inch HydraFusion drink tube is flexible, insulated, and well-protected for less than ideal conditions, featuring a guard that keeps the bite valve from gathering any dirt.
+The Blaster bite valve is high flow and is self-sealing after each drink; it also features an on/off bar that twists smoothly to prevent any leaking.

 The reservoir lives up to its heavy duty, rugged name with its construction from abrasion resistant, ultra-durable TPU and RF welded seams to offer elasticity and durability.
 It is also free from PVC and BPA, can be frozen, and can withstand a maximum temperature of 140 degrees F. Its 2 L capacity makes it suitable for adequate hydration for runs of up to nearly 4 hours.